 If you develop a Diastasis Recti with a gap of more than three fingers-width, you should avoid crunches, sit-ups or other exercises where your abs bulge, as this adds extra strain to your abdominus rectus.

 However, the most important advice we can give is to always listen to your body.
 If an exercise doesn’t feel right, stop immediately, especially if it becomes painful.
-Here are some methods to get rid of loose skin too.

 If you are concerned and unsure then consult your doctor or a personal trainer and explore the many alternatives out there.